Performance of Transmission Line

 In India, this method is not generally adopted because of prohibitive cost of mobile crane, and non-availability of good approach roads to tower locations.

 In the helicopter method, the transmission tower is erected in section.
 For example bottom section is first lifted on to the stubs and then the upper section is lifted and bolted to the first section and the process is repeated till the complete tower is erected.
 Sometimes a completely assembled tower is raised with the help of helicopter.
-Helicopters are also used for lifting completely assembled towers with guys from the marshalling yards where these are fabricated and then transported one by one to line locations.
-Helicopter hovers over the line location while the tower is securely guyued.
+Helicopters are also used for lifting completely assembled towers with guys from the marshaling yards where these are fabricated and then transported one by one to line locations.
+Helicopter hovers over the line location while the tower is securely guyed.
 The ground crew men connect and tighten the tower guys.
-As soon as the guy wires are adequately tensioned the helicopter disengages and files to the marshalling yard.
+As soon as the guy wires are adequately tensioned the helicopter disengages and files to the marshaling yard.
 This method is adopted where approach is v very difficult or to speed up the construction of the transmission line.

 All nuts shall be tightened properly using correct sized spanners.
 Before tightening it is ensured that filter washers and plates are placed in relevant gaps between members, bolt of proper size and length are inserted and one spring washer is inserted under e each nut.
 In case of step bolts, spring washer shall be placed under the outer nut.
 The tightening shall be carried on progressively from the top downwards, care being taken that all bolts at every level are tightened simultaneously.
 It may be better to employ four persons, each covering one leg and the face to his right.